 - Fever, vomiting, and stools with blood or mucus.
 These symptoms mean you have serious diarrhea, which is more likely to lead to problems with dehydration.
 Dehydration may alter the effect of any medicines being taken, such as oral contraceptives or antimalarials.

 Treatment for traveler's diarrhea includes drinking fluids to avoid dehydration, taking nonprescription medicines, and in some cases, antibiotics and intravenous (IV) fluids.

-- Take frequent, small sips of bottled or boiled water or a rehydration drink and small bites of salty crackers.
+- Take frequent, small sips of bottled or boiled water or a rehydration drink.

 - If possible, drink a solution made with World Health Organization (WHO) oral rehydration salts.
 Packets of the salts are available at stores and pharmacies in most developing countries.
 Add one packet to boiled or treated water, making sure to read the instructions regarding the proper amounts of salts and water.
 Drink the solution within 12 hours if kept at room temperature, or within 24 hours if refrigerated.